Alcaraz grinds past Bautista Agut in Barcelona Open last 16

 The 35-year old played solidly and competed far better than in his Indian Wells defeat by Alcaraz in March 2022.

-Alcaraz, 19, looking for his third trophy of the season after triumphing in California this year and again in Buenos Aires, struggled for consistency, making several unforced errors.
+Alcaraz, 19, looking for his third trophy of the season after triumphing in California and again in Buenos Aires, struggled for consistency, making several unforced errors.

 The 2022 US Open winner broke for 5-3 and consolidated it to win the first set, producing a spectacular stretching backhand winner in the final game which had fans out of their seats.

-Alcaraz broke at the start of the second set and then held his serve for 2-0 and six consecutive games in a row, playing with more confidence.
+Alcaraz broke at the start of the second set and then held his serve for 2-0 to take a sixth game in a row, playing with more confidence.

 Bautista Agut dug deep to resist his opponent's pressure and after the pair exchanged breaks in a topsy-turvy second set, took the lead for the first time at 4-5.